 - Problem to Be Studied: Describe the perceived issue(s) and the problems to be studied.
 This section should serve as an abstract of the proposed work. - Theoretical Rationale, Scientific Methods, and Research: Describe the research approach for accomplishing the specific aims is feasible, what will accomplish the proposed objectives, will provide information on proposed methods and analysis/ evaluation strategies, and is based on sound rationale.
-Describe how the proposed work and research will create and produce a proof-of-concept task performance assessment tool that incorporates personality and emotional state as determinant components to assess an individual's performance and overall stress level. - Background/Rationale: Clearly present the ideas and reasoning behind the proposed research.
-Include relevant military and civilian literature citations, preliminary and/or pilot data, and/or other evidence that led to the development of the proposed research.
+Describe how the proposed work and research is derived to create and produce inter-professional early team based determinant components to assess a team's overall performance. - Background/Rationale: Clearly present the ideas and reasoning behind the proposed research.
+Include relevant literature citations, preliminary and/or pilot data, and/or other evidence that led to the development of the proposed research.
 Any preliminary data should be from the laboratory of the PI or member(s) of the collaborating team. - Hypothesis/Objective and Specific Aims: State the proposed project's hypothesis and/or objectives and the specific aims/tasks of the proposed research. - Approach/Methodology: Describe the research approach.
 Include research design, methods, and analysis/evaluation strategies as well as materials anticipated to be used during the research.
+Provide a list of methods planned to be used in the study that will provide the data/information needed to answer research questions or successfully complete aims of study.
 If applicable, include a description of human use in the proposed project.
-For studies involving human subjects, include a description of the size, characteristics, and partnering organizations of the subject population that will be employed. - Significance, Relevance, and Innovation of the Proposed Effort - Significance and Relevance: Clearly articulate how the proposed research is relevant to the goal of developing a proof of concept task performance assessment tool that incorporates personality and emotional state as determinant components to assess an individual's performance and overall stress level during combat casualty care scenarios.
+For studies involving human subjects, include a description of the size, characteristics, and partnering organizations of the subject population that will be employed. - Significance, Relevance, and Innovation of the Proposed Effort - Significance and Relevance: Clearly articulate using a theoretical construct as to how the proposed research is relevant to the goal of developing a proof of concept task of early inter-professional team-based learning performance module that incorporates determinant components to assess a team's performance.

-- Innovation: Explain how the proposed project is innovative and not an incremental advancement of previous work. - Proposed Study Design/Plan: Describe the pilot study concept of the compensatory/adaptive medical tutor prototype.
+- Innovation: Explain how the proposed project is innovative and not an incremental advancement of previous work and has the potential to improve current practices and patient outcomes and decrease medical errors. - Proposed Study Design/Plan: Describe the pilot study concept of the compensatory/adaptive medical tutor prototype.
 Provide the intended research methodology that will support the pilot study.
 Provide preliminary information such as anticipated type of recruits, number of recruits, control group, anticipated assessment criteria, inter-rater reliability, and statistical protocols.
 Refer to Section I.B., Award Information for additional information on the research areas of interest for this PA. - Military Impact: Describe the anticipated short- and/or long-term outcomes of the proposed project and their potential impact on improving healthcare training and patient safety in the military health system.
 Refer to Section I.B., Award Information, for additional information on the anticipated outcomes sought by this PA. - Personnel and Facilities: Describe the role of the PI, co-PIs (if applicable), key personnel, sub-awards (if applicable), and consultants (if applicable) in the research team, including the expertise each brings to the proposed project.
 Explain how the team's expertise is appropriate and complementary for achieving the research goals.
 Also, briefly provide information on the primary facility where the research is expected to be performed. - Open Source/License/Architecture: Describe the intellectual property that is intended to be incorporated within the design/plan and identify any additional costs, such as licensing, which may be needed to ensure flexibility or adaption of a compensatory/adaptive inter-professional medical team teaching guidelines or curriculum.